Georgesville, Ohio: History

 Alkire Road, which travels west and east out of the village, originally featured two wooden covered bridges, spanning the Big and Little Darby above their confluence.
 The covered bridges were replaced by steel truss bridges (a Pratt truss over Little Darby and a Camelback truss over Big Darby), which were in turn replaced by modern reinforced concrete bridges, in a new configuration, in the 1990s.
-Before the truss bridges were torn down ODOT tests involving maximum load were conducted.
-At the time these bridge types were still common throughout the Midwest.
+Before the truss bridges were torn down ODOT and the Franklin County Engineer conducted tests involving maximum load on the steel structures.
+At the time these bridge types were still in common use throughout the Midwest.
 The testing & destruction of the bridges provided a wealth of information for civil engineers.
 Reports indicated that designs were sound but the fixed height of overhead truss members limited vehicle heights.

-This area was subject to historic flooding in 1913, throughout Ohio that year.
+This area was subject to historic flooding in 1913, as was the rest of the lower Ohio region that year.

 Today the Darby Creek waterways is one of many entry points for Battelle Darby Creek Park.
-The Darby watershed is one of the most biologically diverse aquatic systems in the Midwest due to conservation efforts in the area along the waterway.
+The Darby Creek watershed is one of the most biologically diverse aquatic systems in the Midwest due to conservation efforts in the area along the waterway.
 State and National designations have been placed upon the creeks in recent years.
-The park is part of the Columbus and Franklin County Metro Park System and sister parks exist upstream and downstream forming the western boundary of the metro system.

-Battelle is a research and development organization based in Columbus, Ohio.
-They have maintained a long connection with the parks establishment.
+The park is part of the Columbus and Franklin County Metro Parks and is bordered by sister parks upstream and downstream forming the western boundary of the metro park system.
+Battelle is a research and development organization based in Columbus.
+They have maintained a long sponsorship & corporate connection with the park.
+Battelle maintains a large research facility along the banks of the Big Darby Creek in Madison County.

 The Camp Chase Multi-Use Trail runs alongside the still active rail line running through the village.
-The Camp Chase Trail distance is 16.2 mi and is part of the larger Ohio to Erie Trail system which connects NE Ohio through Columbus and SW to Cincinnati.
+The Camp Chase Trail is 16.2 mi and is part of the larger Ohio to Erie Trail system which connects NE Ohio, Columbus and Cincinnati.

-The Georgesville Fish Fry was a staple event for many years.
+The Georgesville Fish Fry was a staple event for many years although it is now held infrequently.
 It was held in the village center near the old Fire Station.